AndrewSRea/My_Learning_Port/JavaScript/Server-Side_Website_Programming/Server-Side_First_Steps/Client-Server_Overview/README.md

 Obviously web frameworks can help you with a lot of other tasks.
 We discuss a lot more benefits and some popular web framework choices in the next article.

+## Summary

+At this point, you should have a good overview of the operations that server-side code has to perform, and know some of the ways in which a server-side web framework can make this easier.

+In a following module, we'll help you choose the best Web Framework for your first site.

 <hr>

 [[Previous page]](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Server-Side_Website_Programming/Server-Side_First_Steps/Intro_to_Server-Side#introduction-to-the-server-side) - [[Top]](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Server-Side_Website_Programming/Server-Side_First_Steps/Client-Server_Overview#client-server-overview) - [[Next page]]()